-As you approach the end of your software-buying process, here are four tips based on what other buyers wish they’d known.
+As you approach the end of your software-buying process, here are some tips based on what other buyers wish they’d known.

 Purchasing software is a big decision, requiring money and time.
 Because this purchase is such a big investment, many buyers worry they won’t make the right decision.